-Play is critical for a child to thrive, says Dr Michael Chia, who is professor of paediatric exercise physiology at National Institute of Education Singapore.
-In his article Taking Play Seriously, he explains that play not only provides an opportunity for the child’s creativity and imagination to blossom, it also allows them learn to problem solve and make decisions.
+Play is critical for a child to thrive, says Dr Michael Chia, who is a professor of paediatric exercise physiology at the National Institute of Education Singapore.
+In his article Taking Play Seriously, he explains that play not only provides an opportunity for the child’s creativity and imagination to blossom, it also allows them to learn to problem solve and make decisions.

 According to an article by The Guardian, a survey revealed that three-quarters of UK children spend less time outside than prison inmates, and a fifth of the children did not play outside at all on a daily average.

 In 2014, national British newspaper The Telegraph reported in a survey of 1,000 parents, a quarter children spend less than 30 minutes a week playing outside.
 A few reasons cited for a decrease in outdoor playtime were parent’s fears and the rise of digital technology.

 Benefits Of Mixed-Age Play

 Mixed-age play increases the quality of play the children engage in.
 It encourages children to take on different roles as they engage in different types of play.
 For example, during mixed-age cooperative play, children focus on working together which fosters the development of numerous social skills.